divonlan/genozip/docs/digest.rst

 There are some cases in which you may request ``genozip`` to change the source data before compressing it.
 In these cases, the digest is not calculated.
 These cases are:

 - Using ``--optimize`` or any of the ``--optimize-*`` options
-- Generating a dual-coordinate file with ``--chain``
+- Generating a dual-coordinates file with ``--chain``
-- Compressing a Luft file (a lifted-over dual-coordinate file)
+- Compressing a Luft file (a lifted-over dual-coordinates file)
 - Compressing a SAM or BAM file with ``--taxid``

 **Cases in which genocat doesn't verify the digest**